The Mechanics of Cryture Conjuring

 The Astral Plane

-The astral plane is a parallel spiritual world, which all living beings are connected to through their dreams.
+The Astral Plane is a parallel spiritual world, which all living beings are connected to through their dreams.
 As part of their training - or through a natural talent - conjurers have mastered the art of lucid dreaming and can shape the astral plane to their whims.
 They can use this skill in a number of ways.

 The Astral Pocket